pynucastro usage examples#

 N14 + p ⟶ O15 + 𝛾

-We visualize the network using NetworkX.
-By default, this does not show H or He unless we have H + H or triple-alpha reactions in the network.
+By default, the network plot does not show H or He unless we have H + H or triple-\(\alpha\) reactions in the network.
 This is intended to reduce clutter.

 fig = rc.plot()